-On any given day, close to 80% of NVivo users are busy analyzing interviews.
+On any given day, close to 80% of NVivo users are busy with interview analysis.

 Like you, they're looking for the best way to make sense of their data so they can deliver robust results.